Fees & Charges · COA Compliance

 In practice, many architects in India charge at or near the COA minimum for residential projects and negotiate higher rates for complex commercial or institutional work.

-When Is the Fee Paid?
+When Is the Fee Paid — Stage by Stage

 Frequently Asked Questions